ybarnatan/arg-football/LPF_arg.md

 |   Null deviance:   | 5117 on 4257 degrees of freedom |
 | Residual deviance: | 4768 on 4186 degrees of freedom |

-To make our analysis, bear in mind that the results are displayed in the log scale, so we have to calculate $e ^ {estimate_i}$.
-Does the home factor weights? yes! since $e^{0.25} = 1.28$.
+When scannig the model’s results, bear in mind that these are displayed in the *log* scale, so we have to calculate $e ^ {estimate_i}$.

+Does the home factor weights? *yes!* since, $e^{0.25} = 1.28$.

-Then we can analyze the performance of each team, using the “equipo” values.
+Then we can analyze the performance of each team, using the “equipo” values of the model.
 Positive values mean that the team scores more than average and negative, the opposite.
 For example:

 - For River Plate: $e^{0.78} = 2.18$ \[River Plate scores 2.18 goals
   more than the average team\]
 - For Quilmes: $e^{-0.3} = 0.74$ \[Quilmes scores 0.74 goals than the
   average team\]

-Finally, the “oponente” values penalize/reward teams based on the quality of their opposition.
+Finally, the “oponente” values rewards teams based on the quality of their opposition.
 This mimics the defensive strength of each team”

 - For San Lorenzo, $e^{-0.26} = 0.77$
-- For River plate, $e^{-0.5} = 0.61$ In other words, if you’re playing
+- For River plate, $e^{-0.5} = 0.61$

-  these teams, you’re less likely to score against River plate than San Lorenzo.
+In other words, if you’re playing against these teams, you’re less likely to score against River Plate than San Lorenzo.

-If we plot the “equipo” and the “oponente” estimates per team, separatedly, we can get a peek of which team has the most probability of score above/below average, and which is the most/least defensive (in terms of average goals received).
+If we plot the “equipo” and the “oponente” estimates per team, separately, we can get a peek of which team has the most probability of score above/below average, and which is the most/least defensive (in terms of average goals received).